Undead2609/tasks/README.md

 # tasks
 Some random tasks.
-From leectcode or any interesting task.
+From leectcode, codewars or any interesting tasks.
 Whatever in my head.